What is our mission? How are we structured? What is our history?

 LWVSI is also a member of the LWV of New York State that takes up statewide issues and is active in communicating with and lobbying the State Legislature.
 The LWVNY website presents a wealth of detailed information about voter education as well as the statewide legislative agenda.

 There are 48 chapters and 3 Members-at-Large (MAL--leagues that are just being formed)in New York State.
-The LWVNY has a number of free online publications available to the public including the 2012 Voters Guide; a Guide for College Students; and a Guide for First Time Voters, to name just a few.
+The LWVNY has a number of free online publications available to the public including a Guide for College Students and a Guide for First Time Voters to name just a few.

 Finally, all 50 state leagues fall under the auspices of the national association, the LWV of the United States.
 The LWVUS represents the League before Congress; conducts studies on various important political issues through a consenus process; and holds biennial conventions that bring together voting members of all 50 states.
 The LWVUS website also provides important voter and league-member information.